Share

 The Role of the IOC Presidency: Leadership, Legacy, and the Future

-Will explore the presidency of the International Olympic Committee.
-The discussion will center on the evolving role of IOC presidents throughout history, their influence on the direction of the Games, and what the future might hold under new leadership.
+The discussion centers on the evolving role of IOC presidents throughout history, their influence on the direction of the Games, and what the future might hold under new leadership.

 • Richard Pound – IOC Member (1978–2022), ISOH Executive Board Member, and former IOC Vice President